ADS-B Information! (Important!)

 See the rules attachment at the bottom of this page for all of the rules and regulations of the contest.
 This is just a summary.

-On Friday, all event competitors will compete for the lowest total scores.
-The 6 lowest scores per class will advance to the Finals on Saturday.
+On qualifying day, all event competitors will compete for the lowest total scores.
+The 6 lowest scores per class will advance to the Finals.

 Prizes & Trophies

-For the first time ever, we are awarding a cash purse of $12,500.00 to the winners along with some very cool prizes.
-Each winner will also receive a great looking trophy.
+At Central Florida Classic & Lonestar STOL, we awarded a cash purse of $12,500.00 to the winners along with some very cool prizes.
+Each winner also received some great looking trophies.

 The breakdown is as follows for each of the 5 classes: